jennielim/OCRExpenseTracker/README.md

 # To run:
 - Clone
 - Create and empty folder called 'properties' in the root directory
+- Put images in 'images' folder.
+There are sample ones in there
 - Download any necessary dependencies
 - Put personal Azure and AWS information in 'secrets.py'
 - Double click on 'main.command' and the application will start up.